-Velocity’s ‘Family Pooling’ frequent flyer program feature is unique to Virgin Australia.
-It’s designed to get your whole family loyal to the airline, by allowing frequent flyers in the same household to link accounts to collect and combine points and status credits between family members.
+I thought it worth revisiting Velocity’s excellent and very useful ‘Family Pooling’ feature given how much benefit it can offer to couples and families trying to build their points and status balances.
+Family Pooling is unique to Virgin Australia and is designed to get your whole family loyal to the airline, by allowing frequent flyers in the same household to link accounts to collect and combine points and status credits between family members.

 The head of household manages the points and earns the full status credits of the family group, allowing them to earn Velocity status much faster.
-There are also ‘Family Transfers’, which allow ad-hoc transfers between Velocity accounts.
+There are also ‘Family Transfers’, which allow on-demand transfers of Velocity points only between Velocity accounts.

 It’s not complex to set up in either case, and this guide runs through how to do both and some of the example uses and benefits.

 Family pooling is set up with a beneficiary (the person who will receiving points and status) and contributors (those who will be adding their points and status), with the beneficiary most often being the one who does the most travelling.

 Using Family Pooling means that every time family members earn points and status credits, they will automatically pooled into the indicated account.
 All points earned into all household member’s Velocity accounts are pooled automatically on an ongoing basis – including those from credit card signup bonuses.

 This is especially powerful for anyone paying for flights for a full family on Virgin Australia or one of their partners where you would otherwise earn status credits into individual accounts.
 For example, this screenshot shows the result of a Family Pool for a paid business class fare from Sydney to London with Etihad:

 This member earned 1,120 status credits, more than enough to reach Velocity Platinum.
 Admittedly it’s an extreme example as not everyone travels in paid Business Class with their family, but the benefits are multiplied significantly by using Family Pooling.